symbolicdata/symbolicdata.github.io/Annotations.Ontology.markdown

 ### Annotations Ontology

-An informal description of the Ontology of the Annotations Knowledge Base developed so far.

 #### Metadata and Semantics

 Annotations are a generic way to express interrelations between different SymbolicData entries of even different types as an *annotated \*-ary relation*.